dramforever/dram.page/p/relative-relocs-explained/index.md

 ## A note on "base address"

-The base address mentioned above is not actually the start of the binary, but the address to which the address `0` is moved to.
+The base address mentioned above is not actually the start of the binary, but the offset of which the segments in a PIE (or shared library) has been moved, so `real_address - segment_address`.
 Since PIEs are usually linked to starting at `0` this checks out.
 If your linker script links everything starting at somewhere else, like:

 ```
 SECTIONS {